- Set up pages, tags, and events in Optimizely Web Experimentation

 If you are using Optimizely Web Personalization, tags and events provide a data-rich picture of your visitors’ behavior.
 Use them together to create behaviorally targeted audiences.
-Add tags to collect the data that Optimizely Web Personalization uses to render recommendations.
 Learn to set up a tag.

 Here is how to tag a Price element:

 4. Add Audiences